-SummerWorks is thrilled to kick-off 2022 programming with the announcement of a significantly expanded Public Works program including three large-scale works by Action Hero, Mia & Eric, Mark Reinhart and Switch Collective considering possibilities for the public realm, emphasizing making the artistic process public, and engaging the public in creation.
+SummerWorks was thrilled to kick-off our 2022 programming with the announcement of a significantly expanded Public Works program including three large-scale works by Action Hero, Mia & Eric, Mark Reinhart and Switch Collective considering possibilities for the public realm, emphasizing making the artistic process public, and engaging the public in creation.

 Mia + Eric and Action Hero’s Future Perfect: New By-laws for Civic Spaces is a hopeful, positive act of re-configuration, in which by-laws that regulate behaviours– including Toronto’s Parks and Streets Municipal Codes – are cut up word-by-word and meticulously rearranged into a set of playful possibilities for the future of public space.
 These rewritten bylaws will be appearing around the city starting in late spring.

 You are invited to help with re-constructing Toronto’s new Future Perfect by-laws!
 Visit futureperfectbylaws.com to submit your own new rule, using cut-up words from the original text.

 The artists of Future Perfect will be in Toronto and holding office hours in August, at the Bentway Studio.
 Step into their office and observe their process of rewriting Toronto’s Future Perfect by-laws, and join in the rewriting process!